bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kleene.md

 ### Mathematical Profile (Excerpt):
 * He remained there for the rest of his career.
 * He retired, becoming professor emeritus, and died at his summer home in Union, Maine in August 1946.
-* This home was on a farm in Maine which had belonged to his wife, inherited from her mother, Drucilla Cole.
-* Both Gustav and his son Stephen considered this farm their 'real home.'
-Gustav wrote books such as The problem of medical charity (1904) and Profit and wages: A study in the distribution of income (1916).
-* Stephen's mother was Alice Lena Cole who was a poet and writer of plays.
 * Before marrying she published poems such as The lawsuit published in The Youth's Companion (1892), The dead bee published in The Century (1899), The lost spell published in Atlantic Monthly (1900) and Escape published in Atlantic Monthly (1900).
-* Play in Four Acts (1914) under her married name Alice Cole Kleene.
 * He then went to Princeton University where his doctoral studies were supervised by Alonso Church.
 * It had been Oswald Veblen who had proposed that the development of logic required careful analysis by mathematicians.
 * Church, one of Veblen's students, had been appointed to Princeton in 1929 and was making remarkable advances in this area.